hykim-soulis/weather-feelings/README.md

 ## Instructions
 In order to run this code, please take the following steps:

--clone repository
+- clone repository
--cd into 'weather-feelings'
+- cd into 'weather-feelings'
--run npm install
+- run npm install
--node server.js
+- node server.js
--navigate to localhost:8000 in a browser
+- navigate to localhost:8000 in a browser